nasheeeennn/Sampaguita_JayasingheLindegedara/README.md

+Student Expense Tracker
+Problem Statement:

-workload makes it hard to properly manage our money, which can sometimes lead to financial instability.
+As Pisay scholars, we often face difficulty in keeping track of our daily expenses.
+The overwhelming academic workload makes it hard to properly manage our money, which can sometimes lead to financial instability.

-Objectives
+Objectives:

 Help students track their expenses easily and effectively.